wdv4758h/Yeppp/README.md

 What is Yeppp!?
 --------------

-Yeppp! is a high-performance SIMD-optimized mathematical library for x86, ARM, and MIPS processors on Windows, Android, Mac OS X, and GNU/Linux systems.
+Yeppp! is a high-performance SIMD-optimized mathematical library for x86, ARM, PowerPC, and MIPS processors on Windows, Android, Mac OS X, and GNU/Linux systems.
 Yeppp! contains versions of its functions for multiple architectures and instruction sets and chooses the optimal implementation during initialization to guarantee the best performance on the host machine.

 Which vector operations are supported?
 -------------------------------------